jennyhedley/digital-writing-2025/README.md

 Please note that if you missed the Monday class or need further guidance on creating an image map, you can watch this new [video recording](https://www.loom.com/embed/8ec5d97f6c1c4683adec6439049d33f2?sid=f0d64dfd-6e97-484c-9383-fd4b16670fdc) as you follow the directions in the [Twine resources](https://github.com/jennyhedley/digital-writing-2025/blob/main/resources-twine.md).
 A special thank you to Angelo for demonstrating the image map functionality in class.

+**Toward Assessment 2 (and 3) activity and discussion**
+1. See the slide deck on Canvas modules [Student Works 2024](https://rmit.instructure.com/courses/146513/pages/student-works-2024?module_item_id=7255750).
+These are three successful examples of developed digital works and they are all very different.

+2. Critically reflect on these works by asking the same sort of questions as you asked of the case study Ass 1:
+- How does it work?
+What does it do?
+How does the reader interact with the piece?
+What is conveyed by the digital work?
+- How does the digital affordance work with the piece’s themes?
+Does its function deepen the meaning and interpretation of the themes for you as a reader?
+- Think about: the relationship between imagery and text; how the text changes between readings; how movement acts in the work; the structure of the work; the technologies used.
+- How does this work make you reflect on your own ideas and what you might do for your own piece? **Requirement for final folio write 250 to 300 (minimum) words on this (can be done any time this week)**

+3. See the slide deck on Canvas modules [Jenny's Final Project](https://rmit.instructure.com/courses/146513/pages/jennys-final-project-2021)
+- Read the contextual statements and consider how the form and function of each aspect of this piece feeds into the themes of the work.
+- See the map of Jenny's Twine story on Slide 8.
+How might you map your own emerging ideas?
+(If you have not already done the mapping exrcise from last week please catch up on this.)